Weekend in Graz Austria | Graz City Break itinerary

 Designed by British architects Peter Cook and Colin Fournie.
 The building is located on the right bank of the River Mur, a once-neglected part of the city.

-This side of the river has undergone a re-gentrification since the Kunsthaus Graz and is now a very boho part of the city with many hipster cafes, charity and up-cycle shops with a focus on social initiatives.
+This side of the river has undergone a re-gentrification since the Kunsthaus Graz and is now a very boho part of the city with many hipster cafes, charity and up-cycle shops with local wines and a focus on social initiatives.

 The lower floor of the museum is a restaurant and media lounge (Camera Austria) and the second floor hosts a myriad of exhibitions.
-These exhibitions are temporary, so check ahead before your visit to see what’s on.
+These exhibitions are temporary, so check ahead before your visit to see what’s on when spending a weekend in Graz.

 Pro tip: The Graz Kunsthaus is closed on Mondays.